-When you think about it, you really only get 2 days a year to make or break your kid’s dreams.
-And unless you’re raising Besty Ross, Flag Day is not one of them.
+When you think about it, you really only get two days a year to make or break your seven-year-old kid‘s dreams.
+And unless you’re raising Betsy Ross, Flag Day is not one of them.
 So don’t screw it up.
-Here are 10 gifts guaranteed to win any 7-year-old’s birthday.
+Here are birthday gifts for seven-year-old boys and girls guaranteed to win any party.

 Nerf Battle Racer

-The Nerf Battle Racer by Hauck Toys is a 4-wheeled mutant Bigwheel designed to let your kid go mini Mad Max all over the neighborhood.
-It’s got 2 blaster storage brackets in the front, 2 in the rear, extra dart storage between the 2 front guns and in driver’s seat compartments, 3-point steering, and a hand brake.
+The Nerf Battle Racer by Hauck Toys is a four-wheeled mutant Bigwheel designed to let your seven-year-old go mini Mad Max all over the neighborhood.
+It’s got two blaster storage brackets in the front, two in the rear, extra dart storage between the two front guns and in driver’s seat compartments, three-point steering, and a handbrake.
 Unfortunately, with a weight limit of 110 pounds, this junior combat Jeep cannot contain an overzealous dad.
-So, if you swiped your kid’s Nerf longbow and want in on the action, you’re going to have to chase them around the neighborhood the old fashioned way: with one of these.
+So, if you swiped your kid’s Nerf longbow and want in on the action, you’re going to have to chase them around the neighborhood the old-fashioned way: with one of these.

 Beasts of Balance